ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ## Flashing/Updating

+!!!
+Tip
-**Note: Individual hardware Flashing and Updating guide can be found by using the menu on the left sidebar.**
+    Individual hardware Flashing and Updating guide can be found by using the menu on the left sidebar.

+    You can also use the Search Bar on top of the page to get to your device's Flashing Guide faster.

 ### <span class="custom-heading" data-id="12">Invalid serial RX configuration detected</span>